2023 big game hunting forecast

 Though cougar populations appear stable, harvest in the units is generally low.
 Harvest of cougars is generally incidental to deer and elk hunting and is evenly distributed throughout the District.
 Focused cougar hunting efforts are most successful later in the year after low elevation snow events when tracks can be observed.
 Finding a fresh cougar kill, or using a predator call, can also be an effective way to hunt cougars.

 Elk populations in the district are generally stable but low when compared to other areas of the state.
 Elk season should be fair to good depending on weather conditions.
 The Fort Rock and Silver Lake units offer the best opportunity for elk hunting in the Lake District.
 However, herds are at relatively low densities and cover a lot of country, so hunter success is typically low.
+As a reminder, Hunters should stay up to date with public land closures prior to their hunt beginning.

 The elk are most consistent in their daily patterns near alfalfa fields.
 Hunters should select their target animal carefully when elk are in open country in large herds to avoid wounding or hitting multiple animals.